-In this paper, we have presented a prototype imaging system that successfully employs compressive sensing (CS) principles.
+sensing principles.
 The camera has many attractive features, including simplicity, universality, robustness, and scalability, that should enable it to impact a variety of different applications.
-Another interesting and potentially useful practical feature of our system is that it off-loads processing from data collection into data reconstruction.
-Not only will this lower the complexity and power consumption of the device, but it will enable new adaptive new measurements schemes.
-The most intriguing feature of the system is that, since it relies on a single photon detector, it can be adapted to image at wavelengths that are currently impossible with conventional CCD and CMOS imagers.2
+An interesting and potentially useful practical feature of our system is that it off-loads processing from data collection into data reconstruction.
+Not only will this lower the complexity and power consumption of the sensing device, but it will also enable new adaptive measurement schemes.
+Another intriguing feature of the system is that, since it relies on a single photon detector, it can be adapted to image at wavelengths that are currently impossible with conventional CCD and CMOS imagers.
+Finally, our imaging system is immediately extensible to video acquisition, providing streaming measurements that can then be processed using frame-by-frame 2D or joint 3D CS techniques.